LABORA-INF-UFG/nonrtric-rapp-helloworld-policy/README.md

 ## Preface
 This rAPP can be run directly as a Linux binary, as a docker image, or in a pod in a Kubernetes environment.
 The first two can be used for dev testing.
-The last option is how an xAPP is deployed in the RAN Intelligent Controller environment.
+The last option is how an rApp is deployed in the RAN Intelligent Controller environment.
 This covers all three methods.

 1. Docker